mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 stuff.
 And so, you know, What we advocate for in the platform engine community is really a, you know, a toolbox that, um, you know, platform teams use.

-There is an unop opinionated toolbox to build opinionated golden path.
+There is an opinionated toolbox to build opinionated golden path.
 Why?
-Because you, there's no better person than your platform, your own platform team to understand what is the right level of instruction and what does a golden path really means for, um, our organiz. .
+Because you, there's no better person than your platform, your own platform team to understand what is the right level of instruction and what does a golden path really means for, um, our organization.

 [00:14:44] **Michaela:** So I have, uh, many questions.
 I wrote down actually four that are really important, so we have to cover all of them.